 Mr. Chairman, in conclusion, as increasing demands are placed on budgets at all levels of government, it will be necessary to make sound choices to maintain fiscal stability.
 All levels of government and the private sector will have to communicate and cooperate effectively with each other across a broad range of issues to develop a national strategy to better target available resources to address the urgent national preparedness needs.
-Involving all levels of government and the private sector in developing key aspects of a national strategy that I have discussed today-a definition and clarification of the appropriate roles and responsibilities, an establishment of goals and performance measures, and a selection of appropriate tools-is essential to the successful formulation of the national preparedness strategy and ultimately to preparing and defending our nation from terrorist attacks.
+Involving all levels of government and the private sector in developing key aspects of a national strategy that I have discussed today - a definition and clarification of the appropriate roles and responsibilities, an establishment of goals and performance measures, and a selection of appropriate tools-

+is essential to the successful formulation of the national preparedness strategy and ultimately to preparing and defending our nation from terrorist attacks.
 This completes my prepared statement.
-I would be pleased to respond to any questions you or other members of the subcommittee may have.

-Contacts and Acknowledgments

-For further information about this testimony, please contact me at (202) 512-6737, Paul Posner at (202) 512-9573, or JayEtta Hecker at (202) 512-2834.
-Other key contributors to this testimony include Jack Burriesci,

-Matthew Ebert, Colin J. Fallon, Thomas James, Kristen Sullivan Massey, Yvonne Pufahl, Jack Schulze, and Amelia Shachoy.
+I would be pleased to respond to any questions you or other members of the Subcommittee may have.
+Contacts and Acknowledgments For further information about this testimony, please contact me at (202) 512-2834, or Paul Posner at (202) 512-9573.
+Other key contributors to this testimony include Jack Burriesci, Matthew Ebert, Colin J. Fallon, Thomas James, Kristen Sullivan Massey, Yvonne Pufahl, Jack Schulze, and Amelia Shachoy.

+Appendix I: Examples of Coordination Activities on Bioterrorism Among Federal Departments and Agencies